 As we progress deeper into the current real estate cycle, most Jake and Gino members I interact with are asking the question: “When (not if) will we have a market correction?
 We stress in our education that buying right is critical to an investor’s success and one of the goals in buying right is to limit your downside risk.
-This article will focus on five crucial questions to ask a seller when analyzing a deal, why these questions need to be asked, and how to use these questions during the negotiation process.
+This article will focus on five crucial questions to ask a seller when analyzing a deal for buying multifamily real estate, why these questions need to be asked, and how to use these questions during the negotiation process.

 As a life coach, I have spent hours asking my clients empowering questions to help them learn more about themselves and to ultimately answer their own questions.
 An empowering question is a thought provoking, open ended, challenging question that allows a person to look for answers and new opportunities.
 Please click here to read how to utilize empowering questions: Empowering Questions.

-Your mission is to collect as much information as possible when asking these empowering questions and then formulating a solid plan based on the information.
-Most investors make assumptions when entering a negotiation and fail to discover important details pertaining to the investment.
+Your mission is to collect as much information as possible when asking these empowering questions and then formulating a solid plan for buying multifamily based on the information.
+Most investors make assumptions when entering a negotiation for buying multifamily real estate and fail to discover important details pertaining to the investment.
 Your job is to seek out the seller’s problem and then create a solution to his problem with your offer.
 An investor who can solve bigger problems will potentially earn bigger returns.

 It seems like a rather obvious question, but how many investors don’t even consider the other side’s motivation for jettisoning the asset?
 If you find out why the seller has put up the property for sale, then you can begin to understand how you can solve their problem.
 “Why” will lead you to the seller’s motivation.
 For example, if the seller is burned out, the seller will be more amenable to negotiating on the price.
 If the seller is performing a 1031 exchange, this bit of information sheds other important details.
 The seller will be under a time constraint and he will have a different type of motivation.